Stories are a very integral part of being persuasive.

 It seems that we can conclusively say that the human mind is able to relate to and absorb stories much better if there is a “human” element in the story that is easy for the audience to imagine, even when the actual tale may not be.

-One example I can’t help but think for this point is the film Memento and it’s subsequent praise & criticism for it’s plot structure.
+One example I can’t help but think for this point is the film Memento and it’s subsequent praise and criticism for its plot structure.

 The debate is over the telling of the main character’s story, which happens entirely in reverse (he has amnesia, and the viewer watches the ending of the movie and slowly views events preceding it).